ijc8/ijc8.github.io/_posts/2020-01-25-ambition-and-friendship.md

 ## On Friendship

-There's one scene in _The Education of Cyrus_ that really got my attention, as kind of weird parallel to _It's a Wonderful Life_.
+There's one scene in _The Education of Cyrus_ that really got my attention, as a kind of weird parallel to _It's a Wonderful Life_.
 Cyrus, having taken the magnificent city of Babylon as his own, has made a habit of gift-giving and generosity, frequently gifting friends and associates with fine valuables and excellent food.
 In fact, Cyrus is _so_ generous that his adviser/defeated buddy Croesus warns him that he's going to go broke and suggests that he save more instead.
 In response, Cyrus makes a "beautiful display" to Croesus, which I will simply quote here because it's funny (emphasis mine):

 > And Cyrus is said to have asked, "And how much money do you think that I would have now if I had been gathering gold together in the way you bid for as long as I have been ruling?"
 >